mpaulweeks/twentytwo/README.md

 todo:

 - refactor js, its a mess
-- make it pretty
-- add support for pvp
 - add logic for ai playing from a losing position
 - add dumber ai